elexisvenator/AzureWAF-chunked-upload-test/README.md

 Upload any file you want to see the error.
 Not all file have the issue but the chances increase as the size of the file increases.
 An example file that does reliably cause the issue is the [.Net Microservices Ebook](http://aka.ms/MicroservicesEbook).

 It is important to note that the server backend is mocked and all files uploaded are immediately discarded.

-## Found the problem?

-If anyone finds a way to either change the configuration of the javascript upload api, or of the WAF so that this issue is fixed, please raise an issue at [https://github.com/elexisvenator/AzureWAF-chunked-upload-test/issues](https://github.com/elexisvenator/AzureWAF-chunked-upload-test/issues) so that everyone can fix the issue for themselves.